-Integrate the chicks into the larger flock when they are 12 weeks old.
+Integrate the chicks into the larger flock when they are between 12-18 weeks old.
 At this point, they are fully feathered.
 They already know one another well and they should be large enough to hold their own.

 Try to have the new flock “smell” familiar.
 Each flock has its own distinct smell.
 My flock is accustomed to the way I smell as I handle them often.
 As read on the Backyard chicken website, if the new flock smelled like me, they would not be seen as being quite so foreign.
 One member recommended spraying them with your perfume before placing them in the coop at night.
 As I do not wear perfume, prior to adding the new chickens to the existing flock, I rubbed a dryer sheet on them.
 I figured this could not hurt.
 Another site, recommends spraying the entire flock with vinegar.

 Clean the coop just prior to integration.
 This helps to get a fresh start and decreases the older flock’s scent.
 If possible, rearrange the roosts.
 This will mix up where chickens are sleeping and who they are near.

 Integrate the new chickens early at night under the cover of darkness.
 Place the new chickens onto clean dry shavings on the bottom of the coop.
 Do not try and place them on the roosts.
 They will be fine for one night on the ground.
 By adding them at night, its not immediately obvious to the older flock that these are new chickens.

 Let them out early the next morning.
 This is not a morning to sleep in.
 Go out bright and early and see how the flocks did introducing themselves to each other.